Looking for the best way to get from Athens to Santorini? Look no further than this comprehensive guide!

 Depending on the type of ferry you book, prices start from as low as €30 for a one-way adult ticket.
 This, however, is on the much slower ferry where the journey lasts more than 7 hours.

 If you book the high speed ferry from Athens to Santorini you’ll expect to pay in the region of €60 – €80 for a one-way ticket.

 The journey time on this fast ferry from Athens to Santorini is usually in the region of 4.5-hours to 5-hours, so, you may feel the extra expense is worth the shorter journey time!

-Consult Ferryhopper.com to view the Athens to Santorini ferry schedule & prices based on your travel dates.
+Consult Ferryhopper.com to view and book the Athens to Santorini ferry schedule & prices based on your travel dates.